baasbox/docs/source/index.md

 ### Request Headers

 If not specified otherwise, all requests need custom HTTP headers.
-BaasBox, since the 0.57 version supports two authentication methods: HTTP Basic Authentication, or via a Session Token.
+BaasBox has been supporting two authentication methods since its 0.5.7 version: HTTP Basic Authentication, or via a Session Token.

 #### Basic Authentication

 It needs to provide the user’s credentials via the basic access authentication method.
 Username and password must be combined into a string “username:password” and then encoded using BASE64.
-The header must be in the form:
+The header must be in this form:

 ``Authorization: Basic QWxhZGRpbjpvcGVuIHNlc2FtPW==``

-If the authentication fails, the server replies with BAD REQUEST http error (code 400)
+If authentication fails, the
+server replies with a BAD REQUEST http error (code 400)

 #### Application Code
 This is the application code.